Xerips/ArchLinux/Defence!/Wazuh/readme.md

 Just go to the wazuh drop down, select agents, then deploy new agent.
 It will give you copy and paste commands to add the agents, super quick and easy.

 ### Kicking The Tires

+Run as APP instead of Firefox full application.
+Ensure autostart of all components.